We Believe

 The Local Church

-We believe that a church is s company of immersed believers, called out from the world, separated unto the Lord Jesus, voluntarily associated for the ministry of the Word, the mutual edification of its members, the propagation of the faith and the observance of the ordinances (Acts 2:41-42).
-We believe it is an autonomous body (Acts 20:28; Matt.18:15-17), exercising its own divinely awarded gifts, precepts and privileges under the Lordship of Christ, the Great Head of the Church (Eph.4:3-13; Rom.12:4-8).
+We believe that a church is a company of immersed believers, called out from the world, separated unto the Lord Jesus, voluntarily associated for the ministry of the Word, the mutual edification of its members, the propagation of the faith and the observance of the ordinances (Acts 2: 41-42).
+We believe it is an autonomous body (Acts 20:28; Matthew 18:15-17), exercising its own divinely awarded gifts, precepts and privileges under the Lordship of Christ, the Great Head of the Church (Ephesians 4:3-13; Romans 12:4-8).

 Ordinances

-We believe that there are only two ordinances for the church, regularly observed in the New Testament in the following order: 1) Baptism – Which is the immersion of the believer in water, whereby he obeys Christ’s command and sets forth his identification with Christ in His death, burial and resurrection (Acts 8:36-39; John 3:23; Rom.6:3,4).
-2) The Lord’s Supper – Which is the memorial wherein the believer partakes of the two elements, bread and wine, which symbolizes the Lord’s body and shed blood, proclaiming His death until He comes (1 Cor.11:23ff).
+We believe that there are only two ordinances for the church, regularly observed in the New Testament in the following order: 1) Baptism ‐ Which is the immersion of the believer in water, whereby he obeys Christ’s command and sets forth his identification with Christ in His death, burial and resurrection (Acts 8:36‐39; John 3:23; Romans 6:3‐4).
+2) The Lord’s Supper ‐ Which is the memorial wherein the believer partakes of the two elements, bread and wine, which symbolize the Lord’s body and shed blood, proclaiming His death until He comes (I Corinthians 1:23ff).

 The Church and the State